AZemnitskiy/streaming-jobs-workflow/README.md

-# Config-driven Release Management Workflow of Kafka Topics, Jobs & Schemas
+# Config-driven Management of Kafka Topics, Jobs & Schemas

 This repository and related scripts introduce config-driven release workflow for key resource definitions in Kafka ecosystem:
  - topics in Kafka